jskov/action-nexus-publish/README.md

   Yeah, I trust the JDK.
 And Temurin's build of it.
 And the `actions/setup-java` action, GitHub in general, and the Ubuntu runner they provide.
   Or I would have stayed in my cave.

-  But (in my optics, anyway) there is a large gap between the above and the sum of transitive dependencies including when developing an average application.
+  But (in my optics, anyway) there is a large gap between the above and the sum of transitive dependencies included when developing an average application.

 ## Using the Action